reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/My Substantive Morality.md

 #### Layers of force

 Remember the types of force that can be justified
-- Explicit/Implicit Consent
+- Consent: Explicit/Implicit Consent
-- Lack of rationality/informed
+- Impairment: Lack of rationality/informed
-- Retaliation against physical coercion
+- Rectification: Retaliation/Compensation against physical coercion and/or excess resource usage
-- Compensation for coercion and/or someone using more than their fair share
-- Optional democratic communal laws
+- Democracy: Optional democratic communal laws

 Here are the types of force that can be justified in reality as it actually is.

-Global: types of force that can be justified:
+Global
 - Basically anarchism.
 - Respect for the sovereignty of other countries.
 - Retaliation against those that violate the sovereignty.